-Folio NoCDC Participa olio NoCDC Participant Identity card No I/We of a member members of The Bank of khyber, an d holder of shares do hereb appoint of or failing him her of who is als a member of the company, vide Regist ered Folio No as my/ our proxy to attend speak and vote for me /us and on my/o our behalf at the 28th Annual Gener ral Meeting of the Bank to be held on Thursda March 28, 2019 at 10:30 a.m at Pearl Co ntinental Hotel, Peshawar Cantt.
-As witness my/our hand this day of 2019.
-Dated Signature Five-Rupees Revenue Stamp Place: Notes A General The Signature should agree with the Specimen registered
+Folio NoC DC Participant Identity card No. CDC A/C No 1/\//e of a member/ a member/ members of The Bank of f khyber, and holder of shares do hereby appoint of or failing him / her of who is also a member of the company , vide Registered Folio No as my/ our proxy to attend, speak and vote for me /us and on my/our behalf at the 28th Annual General Meeting of the Bank to be held on Thursday March 28, 2019 at 10:30 a.m at Pearl Continental Hotel, Peshawar Cantt.
+As witness my/our hand th is day of 2019.

+Dated Signature Five-Rupees Revenue Stamp

+Place:

+Notes A. General The Signature should agree with the Specimen registered with the Bank

 - 1. A member entitled to attend and vote at a General Meeting is entitled to appoint a proxy to attend and vote instead him/her.
-No person shall act as a proxy, who is not a member of the bank except that Government of Pakistan / Provincial Government/State Bank of Pakistan/Corporation may appoint a person who is not a member. - 2.
-The instrument appointing a proxy should be signed by the member of his/her attorney duly authorized in writing.
+No person shall act as a proxy, who is not a member of the bank except that Government of Pakistan /Provincial Government/State Bank of Pakistan/Corporation may appoint a person who is not a member. - 2.
+The instrument appointing a proxy should be signed by the member of his/ her attorney duly authorized in writing.
 If the member is a corporation (other that Government of Pakistan and State Bank of Pakistan), its common seal should be affixed on the instrument. - 3.
 The instrument appointing a proxy, together with the Power of Attorney, if any, under which it is signed or a nationally certified copy thereof, should be deposited, with our Registrar/Transfer Agents, Messrs THK Associates (Pvt) Ltd. 1st Floor, 40-C, Block-6, P.E.C.H.S.Karachi-75400 Pakistan, not less than 48 hours before the time of holding meeting. - 4.
 If a member appoints more than one proxy, and more than one instrument of proxy are deposited by a member with the Bank, all such instruments of proxy shall be rendered invalid.